ayaegashi/279R-HW2/README.md

-# Flutter to-do app
+# Flutter To-Do App

 Based off of https://daily-dev-tips.com/posts/build-a-todo-list-app-with-flutter/, the code of which is in https://github.com/rebelchris/flutter/tree/todolist

 ## How to Run

-[] Make sure you have Flutter installed properly.
+* Make sure you have Flutter installed properly.
 See https://docs.flutter.dev/get-started/install for how to install the Flutter SDK.

-[] Clone this repository to your machine or download a zip file of the code.
+* Clone this repository to your machine or download a zip file of the code.

-[] Open your terminal and change directories into flutter-todolist (the main directory for this project).
+* Open your terminal and change directories into flutter-todolist (the main directory for this project).
 In your terminal, run "flutter run".

 ## Reflection